dexie/Dexie.js/samples/electron/README.md

 # [Electron](http://electron.atom.io) is awesome!
+It enables you to build apps like #slack, atom and visual studio code.

-Even more with a database engine.
+Even more awesome with a local database.

 This is just an extremely simple sample to use Dexie for persistance in your desktop app